Nature Coast Happenings in June

-Free tours through our Florida Native Plant Trail featuring our Florida Native Wildflower Meadow, with the tours being led by Craig N. Huegel, PhD and Lisa Boing.
-Scheduled tours: 9am, 9:30am, 10:30am, 11am, 12pm, and 12:30pm.
-We at Rosebud have planted the larval host plant for every variety of butterfly native to Central Florida.
-We have beautiful tree varieties native to Florida that you have probably never seen before!
-Admire the native and migrating birds on our lakeside ecotour.
+Free tours were conducted through the Florida Native Plant Trail featuring Florida Native Wildflower Meadow, with the tours being led by Craig N. Huegel, PhD and Lisa Boing.
+Rosebud have planted the larval host plant for every variety of butterfly native to Central Florida.
+They have beautiful tree varieties native to Florida that you have probably never seen before!

 Pictued, is Jerry John Comellas, Education Director of Rosebud Continuum.